The-Yak-Collective/yakcollective/newsletters/2022-11-25 calling all yaks yak collective pop-up project.md

 * * *

-The contributions solicitations for this second paid client project went live this morning in the \#announcements channel on the Yak Collective Discord.
+The contributions solicitations for this second paid client project went live this morning in the ⌗announcements channel on the Yak Collective Discord.
 You’ll have until November 30 to sign up.

 [Jump on the Discord to take see the announcement with links to the project brief and participation form.](https://discord.com/channels/692111190851059762/703615828419018832/1044978538073309234)